Is snoring a sign that I have sleep apnea?

 - High blood pressure

-Sleep allows your mind and body to refresh and heal, sleep apnea can prevent you from getting a good night’s sleep and may make it difficult to live a productive, fulfilling life.
+Proper sleep allows your mind and body to refresh and heal.
+During sleep, your heart rate and blood pressure naturally drop.
+Sleep apnea can prevent you from getting a good night’s sleep and may make it difficult to live a productive, fulfilling life.
+Often, sleep apnea impacts your dental and systemic health.

 Anyone could develop sleep apnea, even at a young age.
 However, the majority of patients with sleep apnea are often over the age of 40, have a large neck circumference, are overweight, and are predominately male.
 Women can also develop sleep apnea and should also be tested.
-Patients who are diabetic or suffering from certain types of heart disease may also be at greater risk for sleep apnea.

 Sleep Apnea FAQs